+Authorized for ADHS Funding 2.5 miles

-All Eligible Work Complete 1.4 miles Location Studies Under Way 1.1 miles
+All Eligible Work Complete 1.4 miles

+Location Studies Under Way 1.1 miles

-Projects currently under way on Corridor N in Maryland include:
+Projects completed and currently underway on Corridor N in Maryland include:

 - In July 2016, Maryland and Pennsylvania completed a joint Planning and Environmental Linkage (PEL) study for the remaining two-lane segment of US 219, from I-68 in Maryland to just south of Meyersdale, Pennsylvania.
 The PEL study also discussed independent utility and logical termini for possible US 219/Corridor N breakout projects. - In January 2021, Maryland announced its intention to work with Pennsylvania to initiate planning and preliminary engineering to identify an alternative to replace the remaining unimproved segment of US 219/Corridor N in Maryland (1.1 miles on the current alignment) and in Pennsylvania (7.7 miles on the current alignment).
 (Pennsylvania announced its intention to advance its effort in November 2020.)
-As of September 2022, Maryland has programmed \$88 million toward the remaining segment of US 219/Corridor N in Maryland, fully funding planning, design, right-of-way acquisition, utility relocation, and construction.
-On behalf of the bistate team in October 2022, Pennsylvania submitted a NEPA notice of intent for FHWA's approval and publication. - On behalf of the bistate team in October 2022, Pennsylvania submitted a NEPA notice of intent for FHWA's approval and publication.
+As of September 2022, Maryland has programmed \$88 million toward the remaining segment of US 219/Corridor N in Maryland, fully funding planning, design, right-of-way acquisition, utility relocation, and construction. - On behalf of the bistate team in October 2022, Pennsylvania submitted a NEPA notice of intent for FHWA's approval and publication.
 The NEPA notice of intent was subsequently published in the FHWA Federal Register in June 2023, which started a 24 month 'clock' to complete NEPA.
-PennDOT and SHA are planning to hold an in-person public meeting on November 16, 2023 in Salisbury, Pennsylvania to review the four proposed alternatives (D, DU Shift, E, and E Shift).
-Subsequently,

-PennDOT and SHA are planning to hold a virtual public meeting on Tuesday, November 21, 2023.
+PennDOT and MSHA held public meeting in November, 2023, to review the four proposed alternatives (D, DU Shift, E, and E Shift).
+Subsequently, PennDOT and MSHA held a virtual public meeting on Tuesday, November 21, 2023.
+A Preferred Alternative has been identified and the Public Hearing for the project will be held on Wednesday, December 11, 2024 in Pennsylvania and also on Thursday, December 12, 2024 in Maryland.
+The Record of Decision is anticipated by Summer 2025.